The Academy Just Righted A 30-Year-Old Wrong & This Clip Proves It

 Today, Lee's film BlackKklansman — which is based on the true story of a Black man who led an investigation into the Ku Klux Klan — is nominated for six Oscars, including Best Director for Lee (his first in the category) and Best Picture.
 The nominations, which come 30 years after Do The Right Thing's snub, has helped resurface reactions to that initial injustice.

-At the 1989 Oscars, actress Kim Basinger went off script and addressed the crowd, criticizing the Academy for not honoring Lee's work.
+At the 1989 Oscars, actress Kim Basinger went off script and addressed the crowd, criticising the Academy for not honouring Lee's work.

 "We've got five great films here, and they're great for one reason: because they tell the truth.
 But there is one film missing from this list, that deserves to be on it, because ironically, it might tell the biggest truth of all... and that's Do The Right Thing."